 Given the continuing evolution of COVID-19 and the global responses to curb its spread, the Company is not able to estimate the effects of COVID-19, including any currently known and future variant, on its results of operations, financial condition, or liquidity for the year ending December 31, 2022 and beyond.
-While the development and availability of multiple COVID-19 vaccines lessened the impact of COVID-19 in 2021 and the quarter ended March 31, 2022, if COVID-19 continues, it may have a material adverse effect on the Company's financial condition, liquidity, and future results of operations.
+While the development and availability of multiple COVID-19 vaccines lessened the impact of COVID-19 in 2021 and the six months ended June 30, 2022, if COVID-19 continues, it may have a material adverse effect on the Company's financial condition, liquidity, and future results of operations.

 Russia and Ukraine Conflict - In February 2022, Russia invaded Ukraine resulting in the United States, Canada, the European Union and other countries imposing economic sanctions on Russia.
 While this conflict has not impacted the Company directly, the full impact on the United States and other economies is unknown and cannot be predicted.
-This conflict could cause an adverse impact on U.S. economy and financial markets which could adversely affect the housing industry and home purchases and sales, which in turn could have a material impact on the Company's financial condition or results of operations.
+This conflict appears to have and could continue to cause an adverse impact on U.S. economy and financial markets, including the inflationary impact of exacerbated supply chains, which could adversely affect the housing industry and home purchases and sales, which in turn could have a material impact on the Company's financial condition or results of operations.

 Use of Estimates - The preparation of the unaudited interim consolidated financial statements, in conformity with GAAP, requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 The Company regularly evaluates estimates and assumptions related to doubtful accounts, legal contingencies, income taxes, deferred tax asset valuation allowances, stock-based compensation, goodwill, estimated lives of intangible assets, and intangible asset impairment.
-The Company bases its estimates and assumptions on current facts, historical experience and various other factors that it believes to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities and the accural of costs and expenses that are not readily apparent from other sources.
-The actual results estimates and the actual results, future results of operations will be affected.
+The Company bases its estimates and assumptions on current facts, historical experience and various other factors that it believes to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities and the accrual of costs and expenses that are not readily apparent from other sources.
+The actual results experienced by the Company might differ materially and adversely from the Company's estimates.
+To the extent there are material differences between the estimates and the actual results, future results of operations will be affected.